 In addition to the required titles, you must possess:

-According to national regulations, simultaneous enrolment in a maximum of 2 programmes is possible (however, the two programmes must not belong to the same class, e.g., L-31/L-31).
+According to national regulations, simultaneous enrolment in a maximum of 2 programmes is possible (however, the two programmes must not belong to the same class, e.g., L-31/L-31 and must differ for at least 2/3 of the course contents).

 The general competencies and disciplinary competencies in the field of mathematics are assessed on the basis of the average grade of the third and penultimate year of secondary school obtained, and on the basis of other documents requested by the commission.